tanupoo/fiapy/doc/JSON-data-model.md

 it allows to fetch a set of data of a single point id, or to fetch a set of data of identical condition in each point ids.

-a requester sends a request by the URL format. a responder responds data by JSON format.
+a requester sends a request by the URI format. a responder responds data by JSON format.

-typically, a requester uses this method to fetch a latest data against a point id specified in the URL.
+typically, a requester uses this method to fetch a latest data against a point id specified in the URI.

 ### PUT